c7h/co2bridge/README.md

    +-----+               +-----+
 ```

-On _Raspi1_, connect the MH-Z19 to the pis GPIOs:
+On _Raspi1_, connect the MH-Z19 to the GPIOs:

 |RPi Pin|MH-Z19|